autonomys/infra/_docs/8_BlockExplorerSquid/README.md

 Sample [docker-compose.yml](docker-compose.yml) can be used as a reference.
 It will require running Postgres, Squid processor as well as GraphQL server

 > Make sure you provide:
+> - Postgres config file, sample [postgresql.conf](postgresql.conf) can be used as a reference
 > - volume name for DB, as well as `DB_NAME` and `DB_PASS`
 > - Subsquid archive endpoint (for example `https://archive.subspace.network/api`)
 > - Chain RPC enpoint (for example `wss://eu-0.gemini-2a.subspace.network/ws`)